ABSOLUTE BEGINNERS COOKING COURSE

 Session 1 – Soups

 Delicious and nutritious, soups are the ultimate comfort food and great to whip up for a simple lunch or a dinner party starter.
-We will start this class with a demonstration on how to make stock before you learn to make minestrone, borscht (beetroot soup), green pea and mint soup and mushroom soup.
-You’ll also learn herby tomato soup, vichyssoise (leek and potato) and butternut squash soup.
+We will start this class with a demonstration on how to make stock After this, you will learn how to make minestrone and borscht (beetroot soup).
+In addition, you will learn to make green pea and mint soup, herby tomato soup, vichyssoise (leek and potato) and butternut squash soup.
 Once you can make one soup, the possibilities are endless.

 Session 2 – Stews